Home | Manual | Playground

 }

-Rule: An owner reference is always the unique owner of the referenced object, as a consequence when owner references are copied the ownership is transferred.
+Rule: An owner reference is always the unique owner of the referenced object.
+As a consequence when owner references are copied the ownership is transferred.

 Rule: Before the end of its lifetime, owner references must move the ownership of the objects they own.